 "ON THE HOOF"

 We feel that visitors want to spend as much time as possible with the animals, however, a sit down with a drink and our homemade produce is also a must.
-So we have put picnic areas and seating around the buildings then you choose where you want to be to enjoy the animals.
+We have an indoor seating area together with outdoor seating.

-Within the refreshment area visitors are also able to purchase our Award Winning Homemade Jams & Pickles, proceeds from these go towards the upkeep of the Centre
+Within the shop area visitors are also able to purchase our Award Winning Homemade Jams & Pickles, proceeds from these also go towards the upkeep of the Centre